 In April 2019, the Company refinanced borrowings made under its 2017 recapitalization plan with borrowings of \$375.0 million from a new five-year secured term loan facility ("Term Loan Facility").
-Borrowings under the Term Loan Facility bear interest at either U.S. Prime plus 2.25% or LIBOR plus 3.25% and had a weighted average interest rate of 3.4% for the three months ended March 31, 2022 and March 31, 2021, respectively.
+Borrowings under the Term Loan Facility bear interest at either U.S. Prime plus 2.25% or LIBOR plus 3.25% and had weighted average interest rates of 4.4% and 3.4% for the nine months ended September 30, 2022 and 2021, respectively.

 The Term Loan Facility requires quarterly principal amortization payments of \$4.7 million (or \$18.8 million annually), from September 30, 2019 through March 31, 2024, with the remaining outstanding balance due at maturity on April 12, 2024.
 The Term Loan Facility permits voluntary principal payments to be made in advance without penalty and such payments are applied to the next successive quarterly installments.
-As of March 31, 2022, the Company has repaid in advance all required quarterly amortization payments of the Term Loan Facility and the remaining outstanding principal balance of \$271.9 million is due at maturity.
+As of September 30, 2022, the Company has repaid in advance all required quarterly amortization payments of the Term Loan Facility and the remaining outstanding principal balance of \$271.9 million is due at maturity.
 Under the terms of the credit agreement, the Company may also be required to repay certain amounts in advance of maturity in connection with an annual excess cash flow calculation, the non-ordinary course sale of assets, receipt of insurance proceeds, and the issuance of debt obligations, subject to certain exceptions.

 The Term Loan Facility is guaranteed by the Company's existing and subsequently acquired or organized wholly-owned U.S. restricted subsidiaries (excluding any registered broker-dealers) and secured with a first priority perfected security interest in certain domestic assets and 100% of the capital stock of each U.S. subsidiary and 65% of the capital stock of each non-U.S. subsidiary, subject to certain exclusions which, for the avoidance of doubt, such security interest shall not include any assets of regulated subsidiaries that are not permitted to be pledged by law, statute or regulation, including cash held by regulated subsidiaries and any other capital required to meet and maintain regulatory capital requirements.
-The credit facility contains certain acquisitions, pay dividends and repurchase shares.
+The credit facility contains certain covenants that limit the Company's ability above certain permitted amounts to incur additional indebtedness, make certain acquisitions, pay dividends and repurchase shares.
 The Term Loan Facility does not have financial covenants but is subject to certain other non-financial covenants.
-At March 31, 2022, the Company was compliant with all loan covenants.
+At September 30, 2022, the Company was compliant with all loan covenants.

-As of March 31, 2022, the Term Loan Facility had a principal balance of \$271.9 million and its carrying value was \$268.3 million.
+As of September 30, 2022, the Term Loan Facility had a principal balance of \$271.9 million and its carrying value was \$269.2 million.
 Deferred financing costs of \$9.0 million are being amortized into interest expense over the remaining life of the obligation and recorded as a reduction in the carrying value of the Term Loan Facility in the condensed consolidated statement of financial condition.
-The Company incurred incremental interest expense of \$0.4 million related to the amortization of deferred financing costs for each of the three months ended March 31, 2022 and 2021.
-At March 31, 2022, the fair value of the Term Loan Facility approximated its outstanding principal balance.
+The Company incurred incremental interest expense of \$0.4 million related to the amortization of deferred financing costs for each of the three months ended September 30, 2022 and 2021, and incremental interest expense of \$1.3 million related to the amortization of such costs for each of the nine months ended September 30, 2022 and 2021.
+At September 30, 2022, the fair value of the Term Loan Facility was approximately 97.5% of its outstanding principal balance.
 Since the borrowing is not accounted for at fair value, the fair value is not included in the Company's fair value hierarchy in "Note 4 - Fair Value of Financial Instruments," however, had the borrowing been included, it would have been classified in Level 2.